 Cables and power.
-I always have two lightning charging cables, one micro USB cable, two chargers, two small (charged) power banks, a European plug adaptor, and a plug adaptor for my destination.
+I always have two lightning charging cables, one micro USB cable, two chargers, two small power banks (Ventev are my favorite), a European plug adaptor, and a plug adaptor for my destination.
 The European charger has two uses.
 First, airport lounges rarely have outlets that can fit US plugs, but European prongs work most of the time.
 And second, there are a lot of times when my normal plugs won’t work with an airplane’s power system, but a European adaptor will work.
 No idea why that’s the case.

 A notebook.
 I keep all of my travel and conferences notes in an old-fashioned paper notebook.
 It’s also good for when the kids want to play games or sketch.
 Right now I’m liking the notebooks from Nomatic.

 My laptop, a charging cable, and a mouse.
 I hate using the touchpad on my laptop…

 Emergency toiletries: A toothbrush, small toothpaste, deodorant, band-aids, Neosporin, ibuprofen, and kids’ ibuprofen.
 Every once in a while my checked luggage is delayed to my destination, or I get stuck overnight somewhere.
 This makes things far easier.

 Emergency snacks: I always travel with 4-5 granola bars.
 Every once in while you’re somewhere with no food options.

 Sunglasses.
 I don’t want to end up anywhere without sunglasses, so I keep an extra pair in my backpack permanently.

 A water bottle.
 We really try to avoid single-use plastics, so we always carry aluminum water bottles with us, filling them up after we get through security.